 Buildings at Risk For Sale

-The summary and priority categories (see 'Key to the entries' for definitions) provide an overview of the building's current situation.
-Please bear in mind that it can often require dedication and determination to persuade an owner to sell a building that is not for sale.
+You'll find an overview of the building's current situation in the summary and priority categories (see Key to the entries for definitions).
+Please bear in mind that it can often require dedication and determination to persuade an owner to sell a building that's not for sale.

 - The Society for the Protection of Ancient Buildings (SPAB) publishes a list of historic buildings in need of repair or new use that are for sale or lease.
 The list is available to SPAB members.
-(Annual (individual) membership is £36.00).

 - SAVE Britain's Heritage (SAVE) publishes a catalogue and online register of buildings at risk in England and Wales.
 The register highlights historic buildings that are vacant and whose future is uncertain with the aim of identifying new owners able to repair and/or find a new use for them.
 The catalogue is available for purchase from SAVE.

 - Some local authorities maintain and publish registers of the heritage assets at risk in their own areas so it may be worthwhile contacting your local planning authority.